NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 📧 **Email:** nicholas.papadimitris@gmail.com
 💼 **LinkedIn:** [Nicholas Papadimitris](https://www.linkedin.com/in/nicholas-papadimitris/)

+> Note: The data shown above is publicly available, and the API is used solely to optimize the data retrieval and processing process.

+## License
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+## Attribution
+The financial data is publicly available and retrieved using the Simply Wall St API.
+Ensure to comply with the API's terms of service when using it.

 ## Disclaimer
 API is still in beta, which means things are subject to change.
 Specs could be updated, limits might be introduced, paywalls added, or even certain features removed .